Firstrade Custodial Account

 - You can invest in stocks, bonds, mutual funds and ETFs.

 It's easy to open a Firstrade custodial account

-Opening a custodial brokerage account is simple, just open an account online or mail/fax us the following documents:
+Opening a custodial brokerage account for minors is simple, just open an account online or mail/fax us the following documents:

 - Account application form

 - A copy of the custodian's valid government issued ID

 Please note: Accounts are held under the minor's name and social security number and there can only be one custodian per account.